EZmocks: extending the Zel'dovich approximation to generate mock galaxy catalogues with accurate clustering statistics: Validation of the method

 \section{Validation of the method}

 In this section we validate our method comparing different statistics between EZmock and BigMD.
 The statistics include probability distribution function, power spectrum and two-point correlation function (monopole and quadrupole), bispectrum, and mass function.
+We develop a best-fit finder algorithm to find the best-fit parameters, $\rho^{low}_{th}=2.4$ (per cell), $\rho^{high}_{th}=3.5$ (per cell), $k_*=0.09 \hompc$, $A=0.07 \mpcoh$, and $B=75$ {\rm km} $s^{-1}\hompc$.
+The performance is shown in following subsections.